-Historically, Anatolian Turks spoke several Turkish different dialects, although the TDK chose Istanbul's dialect as the basis for modern standard Turkish.
-Nevertheless. several Turkish dialects are still spoken todav.
-Broadly.
-Turkish dialects divide into western varieties that are somewhat similar to modern standard Turkish and eastern dialects that sound quite different, less melodic, and more guttural.
+Historically.
+Anatolian Turks spoke several different Turkish dialects, although the TDK chose Istanbul's dialect as the basis for modern standard Turkish.
+Nevertheless. several Turkish dialects are still spoken today.
+Broadly, Turkish dialects divide into western varieties that are somewhat similar to modern standard Turkish and eastern dialects that sound quite different, less melodic, and more guttural.
 Two prominent eastern dialects are Karadeniz, spoken in the Black Sea region, and Doğu, spoken in eastern Anatolia.